Waning Gibbous Moon

 Waning Gibbous in Aries

 Waning Gibbous on .
-Illuminated surface of the Moon is 73% and getting smaller.
-Lunar cycle is 20 days old.
+The illuminated surface of the moon is 73% and getting smaller.
+The lunar cycle is 20 days old.

 Moonrise and moonset